 Areas of Expertise: Art Investing, Asset Pricing, Culture and the Arts, International Finance, Market Manipulation, Real Estate Finance, Wealth Management

-Professor Mei Jianping is a Professor of Finance and Executive Academic Director for Executive MBA Program at CKGSB.
+Professor Mei Jianping is a Professor of Finance at CKGSB.
 His major areas of research include international asset pricing and real asset finance.

 Mei earned a PhD in Economics from Princeton University and BS in Mathematics from Fudan University.
 He has taught at the University of Chicago, Princeton University, New York University, Tsinghua University, University of Amsterdam, Bocconi University and Hong Kong University of Science and Technology.

 He has published over 30 articles in the American Economic Review, Journal of Finance, Review of Financial Studies, Journal of Financial Economics, Real Estate Economics, Journal of Real Estate Finance and Economics, and other academic journals.
 He has received several “Best Research Paper” awards from various academic organizations.
 His research has been covered extensively by major news media in China, the US, UK, Germany, Italy, Netherlands, Japan, Canada, Korea, Taiwan and Singapore.